Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 - __Gallery__

   - The gallery will provide the user with supporting images to see what the Bookclubs are like.
-  - This section is valuable to the parents as they will see if they would be suitable for thier child, and also of benefit to the child to see other children enjoying the groups.
+  - This section is valuable to the parents/guardians as they will see if they would be suitable for thier child, and also of benefit to the child to see other children enjoying the groups.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

 - __The Sign Up Page__

-  - This page will allow the parent to sign up their child to a bookclub near them.
+  - This page will allow the parent/guardians to sign up their child to a bookclub near them.
 They will be able to specify the area nearest them.
  - The user will be asked to submit their name, their child's name and an email address.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)